 Check insulation resistance periodically.
-Use a hand cranked or solid state insulation resistance tester and test with at least 500 volts, but not greater than motor rated voltage.
+Use a hand cranked or solid state insulation resistance tester and test with at least 500 volts, but not greater than machine rated voltage.

-For motors with newer insulation systems such as MICLADTM VPI, the insulation resistance after one minute should be greater than 1000 megohms.
-(Values in excess of 5000 megohms are common.)
-For older motors, the minimum value recommended in IEEE Standard 43 can be used.
-The value in megohms, when corrected to 40°C, is equal to the motor rated voltage in kilovolts plus 1.
-For example, for a motor with a rated voltage of 2300 volts, the limit value would be:
+For machines with newer insulation systems such as MiCLAD VPI, the insulation resistance after one minute should be greater than 1000 Megohms.
+(Values in excess of 5000 Megohms are common.)
+For older machines, the minimum value recommended in IEEE Standard 43 can be used, corrected to 40°C.